-Health Desk: 14 April 2018: Pahela Baishakh, the first day of Bangla calendar, is being celebrated across the country on Saturday amid festivity and gaiety.
+Desk Report- 14th April, 2019: Pahela Baishakh, the first day of Bangla calendar, is being celebrated amid traditional festivities and enthusiasm across the country on Sunday.

 Mughal Emperor Akbar introduced the Bangla calendar in 1556 of the Gregorian calendar in a bid to streamline the timing of land tax collection in the then ‘Subah Bangla’ region, the much of which falls under Bangladesh.

 President Abdul Hamid and Prime Minister Sheikh Hasina issued separate messages conveying their New Year's greetings to the people of the country and all Bengla-speaking people across the world.

 Traders and shopkeepers across the country opened ‘Halkhata’ (new book of accounts) and entertain customers and visitors with sweets on the first day of the New Year as part of the tradition and culture.

 On November 30, 2016, the United Nations Educational, Social and Cultural Organisation (UNESCO) recognised the Mangal Shobhajatra as a cultural heritage, which has added more importance to this festive day.